buffdb/buffdb/README.md

 To build with optimizations enabled, run `cargo build --release`.
 The resulting binary will be located at `target/release/buffdb`.
 It is statically linked, so it can be moved anywhere on your file system without issue.

+Prefer to handle the gRPC server yourself? `buffdb` can be used as a library as well!